dan-schel/node-db/docs/creating-a-new-database-model.md

 The model class, on the other hand, is very much a database-related class.
 It's responsible for defining how the data class is converted into a format which can be stored in the database.
 MongoDB essentially stores JSON, so put simply, it serializes (converts to JSON) and deserializes (parses from JSON) the data.

+While data classes can live wherever makes the most sense, I recommend putting all model class files together in the same directory (e.g. `src/models/`) so you have easy visibility into the list of collections which exist in your database.

 The full class looks something like this:

 ```ts